iptc/newsinjson/README.md

 the protobufs schema and we include an example Python script showing how a ninjs Protobufs document can be written and read via code.

-Please note that this has not yet been updated for ninjs 3.0.
+Please note that this has not yet been updated for ninjs 3.x.

 See [the protobufs README](/protobufs/README.md) for details.

 Unit tests
 ----------

-To run unit tests in the `validation/test_suite` folder against each of the ninjs 1.0, 1.1, 1.2, 1.3, 1.4, 1.5, 2.0, 2.1 and 3.0 schemas, run the following
-tool in a command/terminal window:
+To run unit tests in the `validation/test_suite` folder against all current and past versions of the ninjs schema, run the following tool in a command/terminal window:

     pip install -r validation/python/requirements.txt
     validation/python/runtests.py